 Learn more about targeting NK cells and their important role in activating an anti-tumor response.

-- Four under collaboration with Sanofi, including IPH6101/SAR443579 (CD123) currently in Phase 1/2 in various blood cancers, IPH6401/SAR445514 -BCMA) currently in Phase 1/2 in multiple myeloma, IPH62 (B7-H3) and IPH67
+- Three under collaboration with Sanofi, including IPH6101/SAR443579 (CD123) currently in Phase 1/2 in various blood cancers, IPH6401/SAR445514 -BCMA) currently in Phase 1/2 in multiple myeloma, IPH62 (B7-H3)

 - IPH6501 (proprietary) in Phase 1/2 multicenter trial, investigating the safety and tolerability of IPH6501 in patients with Relapsed and/or Refractory CD20-expressing B-cell Non-Hodgkin’s Lymphoma (NHL)